 Students who self-report test scores may list their scores on the college application or upload an unofficial score report, depending on the college’s requirements.
 Once students enroll in the college, they must send the official test score report.
 For more information, read this article from Admitted: List Shows …

-Fall of senior year has actually arrived and it is time to get into the nitty-gritty details of applying to colleges.
+It’s fall of senior year so it is time to get into the nitty-gritty details of applying to colleges.
 If you want a college to see standardized test scores, you will need to have them sent officially by ACTor College Board for the SAT and SAT Subject tests.
-Here are some tips:
+Some colleges now allow students to self-report their test scores in the application and save money.
+The apply checklist on each college website will indicate if self-reported scores are accepted.
+Here are some additional…

 The world of standardized testing has changed significantly over the past 20+ years.
 The SAT is no longer the “go to” test for college admission; the ACT has acquired a good chunk of the market share and scores on the new (revised) SAT are inflated and thus misleading.
 This makes it challenging for students to understand their scores and determine which test is a better fit.